 I know all of you right now reading this is probably feeling really bad for me, please don’t.

-I’ve always wondered why God gave me the life I had growing up.
+I’ve always wondered why I had the life I had growing up.
 I helped my mother take care of my grandma and she died with me by her side.
 Now I took care of my mother and she too died by my side.

 Coincidence?
 I think Not.